Past Events/Productions

 This event ran as part of the Imagine Festival which was run by Martina Collender and the senior drama group.

-Directed by Rhiann Jeffrey and Co-produced by Garter Lane Arts Centre.
+Directed by Rhiann Jeffrey and Co-produced by Garter Lane Arts Centre for 15-19 year old drama group.

 2018’s 'Summer Theatre Project' was George Orwell’s classic Animal Farm, The purpose of the Summer Theatre Project is to give young people the opportunity to work as close to a real professional theatre experience as is possible, alongside a professional director.
 In 2018, Rhiann Jeffrey, a Belfast based Theatre Director worked with the young people on one of George Orwell's best known works ANIMAL FARM adapted by Peter Hall.